epikplant/epikplant/README.md

 # Hello!
 I'm Jay 👋

-I'm a passionate software developer, currently learning JavaScript and Java.
-Welcome to my GitHub profile!
+I'm a passionate software developer, and yeah i'm not the best programmer in the world.

 ## 🔧 Technologies & Tools